DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-24-a-look-at-traffic-encryption-options.markdown

 or a cyber-based attack on a provider.

 Many businesses have a wealth of information useful to a nation state, from habits and preferences to medical or travel data.
-It might just be paranoia until they're out to get you.
+It might be paranoia, until they're out to get you.

 Ultimately this comes down to risk management and if you want to be 'compliant' or 'secure' in regards to your customer's data.